D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ---

 ### Answer:
-- Generate a SAS token for the report and share the URL eith the board member This is the obvious answer.
+- Generate a SAS token for the report and share the URL with the board member This is the obvious answer.
 In particular SAS is the ONLy way that a SA allows access to a INDIVIDUAL resource, RBAC cannot be used to cover this scenario!